cintiadr/openmrs-contrib-implementationid/README.md

   - If `implementationId` already exists and passphrase matches, it returns code `200`.
   - If `implementationId` already exists and passphrase doesn't match, it will return an `403` error.

   A log is created for all cases.
+Passphrase is stored using bcrypt

 ## Running locally

 Make sure to install docker and docker-compose locally.
 ```
+# Check compile errors
+$ python -m py_compile implementationid.py

+# Build new docker image
 $ docker-compose build

-# Starting database and application in docker
+# Starting database and application in docker containers
+# ctrl+c to stop containers
-$ docker-compose up -d
+$ docker-compose up

-# to test application
+# to test application (from another terminal)
 $ curl localhost:8000/ping

 # to power off and delete data